 A la Carte

 A la Carte items are items that students may purchase that are not part of a meal.
-They are offered to Middle and High School students only.
-We follow the USDA price guidelines so that a meal is always a better value than purchasing items separately.
+They are offered to Intermediate, Middle and High School students only.
+Students can customize their lunch to make it just the way they prefer.

 | TOP |